Hellebores Thumb

 Dahlias – Lift or Leave?

-However, in areas with wet winters, where soil stays moist and cold for long periods, dahlia tubers may rot off in the ground, so digging and storing is wise.
-If you’re planning on planting dahlias this coming spring, start to improve and enrich the soil now by digging in a few handfuls of Yates Dynamic Lifter Organic Plant Food.
+If you’re planning to plant dahlias this coming spring, start now to improve and enrich the soil by digging in a few handfuls of Yates Dynamic Lifter Organic Plant Food where you'll be planting.

 Carpets Of Colour